 Two main OCF types are recasts and prompts.
 Recasts involve reformulating the learner’s incorrect utterance without altering its meaning[16].
 Prompts, including clarification requests, repetitions, and metalinguistic clues,

-encourage learners to notice and self-correct errors [17], [18].
-Prompts are linked to deeper cognitive processing and learner autonomy18.
+encourage learners to notice and self-correct errors [17],THAY BẰNG AND [18].
+Prompts are linked to deeper cognitive processing and learner autonomy18 SAI.

-Most teachers agree that correcting oral errors is essential for language development [19 [20].
+Most teachers agree that correcting oral errors is essential for language development [19] AND [20].

-While teachers may prefer to correct errors that hinder communication, students often expect correction to improve accuracy and fluency [21], [22].
+While teachers may prefer to correct errors that hinder communication, students often expect correction to improve accuracy and fluency [21],THAY BẰNG AND [22].

 OCF can be given immediately, after the learner finishes speaking (delayed), or later in the lesson (postponed) [6].
 A description of the three types of timing is shown in Table 2.